wolfgangr/SDM2rrd/docs/config.md

 ```

 #### `%SDM_reg_by_tag` - hashed version
-to make code more readable, since we may access fields my hash key instead of array index.
+- to make code more readable: we may access fields by hash key instead of array index.
 ```
 %SDM_reg_by_tag = (
                     'U1' => {